There are three versions of the Netgear LTE Modem, with only minor differences between them:

 The LTE modem chipset is the same for each variant.

-Netgear 4G LTE modems are not sold directly by AT&T, so the come unlocked.
+Netgear 4G LTE modems are not sold directly by AT&T, so they come unlocked.

 These devices can also be used on T-Mobile's network thanks to Band 12 support - but the devices do not support T-Mobile's newer Band 71.
 There is limited Verizon support - users would be better off with a dedicated Verizon device.

 Compared to other AT&T devices on the market, these LTE modems have inferior specifications.